hashicorp/vscode-terraform/README.md

 ## Features

+This extension provides both Terraform and Terraform Stacks language features.
+For most features Terraform Stacks support is implied, specific functionality is called out where approprite.

-- [IntelliSense](#intellisense-and-autocomplete) Edit your code with auto-completion of providers, resource names, data sources, attributes and more
+- [IntelliSense](#intellisense-and-autocomplete) Edit your code with auto-completion of providers, resource names, data sources, attributes, components and more
-- [Syntax validation](#syntax-validation) Provides inline diagnostics for invalid configuration as you type
+- [Syntax validation](#syntax-validation) Provides inline diagnostics for invalid configurations as you type
-- [Syntax highlighting](#syntax-highlighting) Highlighting syntax from Terraform 0.12 to 1.X
+- [Syntax highlighting](#syntax-highlighting) Highlighting syntax for Terraform 0.12 to 1.X and Terraform Stacks
 - [Code Navigation](#code-navigation) Navigate through your codebase with Go to Definition and Symbol support
 - [Code Formatting](#code-formatting) Format your code with `terraform fmt` automatically
 - [Code Snippets](#code-snippets) Shortcuts for common snippets like `for_each` and `variable`